labb-rolis/LabbChatClient/README.md

 # How to use it.

 1. Create an account on render.com (or any other 'free' hosting platform)
-2. Create a webservice and select `Build and deploy from a Git repository`
+2. Create a new static site and select `Build and deploy from a Git repository`
 3. Paste this repo URL and go to the next step
 4. Fill in the following details:
 - Give it a name